March 26, 2014 | Posted in Editorial Features by

 Do you have a fetish you'd care to share with us?
-I am quite tidy.

 I don't really.
 One person's perversity is another's normality.
 In my book I start from the definitions of perverse sex as given by the sexologists, these were a bunch of early twentieth century psychologists, psychiatrists and sociologists (all white men) who collected material about their patients and defined what they saw as 'perverse' sex.
 Going further back to the medieval period, people would refer to what we now call perverse sex as ‘unnatural sex,' meaning it was against the laws of nature and the natural laws of God.
 Later it became known as ‘deviant,' ‘abnormal' and a host of other titles.
 Perversity is mutable.
 People's views have changed so dramatically over time that there really very little we can still call perverse.

 Do you mean what other people saw as perverse in the past or the sort of activities we may find perverse now?
 The reason I say this is that our attitudes have changed dramatically.
 Acts people thought perverse in the past, may not see as perverse to us now.
 Also acts seen as perverse now, may not have been seen as perverse in the past.

 For example, in ancient Greece, according to Herodotus, women copulated with goats in Mendes (a place in ancient Greece), an acceptable act of worship then which may raise a few eyebrows now—although Herodotus was known for his exaggeration, if not fabrication.
 You can see how mutable the whole concept of perversion is by simply looking at homosexuality which was acceptable in ancient Greece, was seen as an abominable crime in the medieval times and became a hanging offense.
 Nowadays homosexuality is accepted in the western world.
 Even so we still have to fight against prejudices against people's preferences.

 Again, it depends on your perspective.
 Frankly I see war and violence as more perverse than any consenting sex acts.
 Hence the Romans might be high on the list.
 The two main activities which have continued to be seen as perversities are bestiality and necrophilia—and most societies still class them as criminal activities.

 If I could I would make a fortune.
 You can, however, spot the current trends which have arisen out of new technologies—telephone sex, DVD porn, Internet cyber-sex and amputee sex.

 I guess the case which I found most intriguing (but was really rather sweet) was the necrophilia case.
 A hospital technician had kept his dead patient/lover tied together with piano wire and continued to have sex with her corpse for many years.
 That may seem a bit odd to some people – but he really loved her.
 More bizarre was the fact that the when the American public heard about his story and his love of the girl, they all petitioned to get him out of prison.
 He had hundreds of female visitors, gifts of flowers and food brought to him..

 I find violence abnormal (this does not include S&M behavior where there are consenting adults involved).
 Anything where there is no-consensus.
 The difficulty is when there is consensus to harm in sexual activities for mutual pleasure to the extent of near death.
 I guess society has to have a cut-off line somewhere.

 Sexologists related the development of fetishism in a person to their being close to a fetish item at the time of their first experience of a sexual feeling.
 An early example can be seen in Restif de la Bretonne (1734-1806) who admitted to an admiration of girls' shoes.
 In his first literary success le Pied de Fanchette the narrator is attracted to a girl who he saw in the street sporting a charming shoe.
 Bretonne traced his fetishism (although he did not call it such) back to when he was four and found himself admiring the feet of a young girl where he lived.
 He preferred his girls neat and clean and was especially entranced by a young girl from another town ‘whose shoes were of a fashionable cut, with buckles, and who was a charming person besides.'
 They say he also liked a bit of flagellation.